A South African big game hunter was killed on Friday when an elephant shot by a member of his party fell and crushed him to death.

 His daughter Carmen, now age 21, posted the following photograph of herself with her father on her facebook page:

-While apparently hundreds of people who knew and hunted with Botha are offering their condolences, anti-hunters have taken to social media to express their predictable and sick glee that a person lost his life in such an incident as occurred with Botha.
+While apparently hundreds of people who knew and hunted with Botha offered their condolences, anti-hunters took to social media to express their predictable and sick glee that a person lost his life in such an incident as occurred with Botha.

 It goes without saying that these people are an unfortunate lot with more time on their hands than courage or thoughtfulness concerning a family who just lost their father and husband.
 We express our condolences to Botha's family.